jigmecodes/ring-size/README.md

 # ring-size
-Go get her ring while she's sleeping and use this program to measure the size!
+Go get her ring while he/she's sleeping and use this program to measure the size!

 All it takes is a picture.